 Does anything stay the same under Risk Rating 2.0?

-The federal premium cap that limits rate increases to 18% per year also stays in place.
-FEMA is continuing to offer premium discounts for preFIRM subsidized and newly mapped properties and policyholders are still able to transfer their discount to a new owner when selling their property.
+FEMA continues to offer premium discounts for preFIRM subsidized and newly mapped properties, and policyholders can still transfer their discount to a new owner when selling their property.
 A PreFIRM building is one in which construction or substantial improvement was made on or before Dec.
-31, 1974, according to FEMA’s website, or before the effective date of an initial Flood Insurance Rate Map (FIRM).
+31, 1974, or before the effective date of an initial Flood Insurance Rate Map (FIRM), according to FEMA.

-What areas of the country will see the biggest flood-insurance changes?
+What areas of the country will see the biggest flood insurance changes?

 In general, states where severe weather is common will see the biggest increases in flood insurance costs.
-These states, according to FEMA data, will see 80% or more of their policyholders paying more:
+These states, according to FEMA data, will see 80% or more of their policyholders paying more, with some increases already in place:

 - Texas: 86% will see an increase.